Is The Squeeze Technique Something That Will Work?

 Question

-I found the 'squeeze technique' when doing some research online for ways to last longer in bed.
 It has been a bit painful for me and seems like it could interrupt the sexual experience (I've only practiced during masturbation).

 I've tried it a couple of times, however, even though I squeeze the base of my penis, I still cum once I release the pressure.
-Am I doing this right?

 The squeeze technique, which is also sometimes called the pause-squeeze technique, is one of the earliest techniques developed to help delay ejaculation.